 Overview of Hawaii Taxes

-Hawaii has a progressive income tax and average property taxes but the highest home values in the nation.
-High earners will pay one of the highest marginal income tax rates in the country, but homeowners also pay the lowest effective property tax rate in the country, as well.
-While Hawaii doesn’t technically have a state sales tax, there is a general excise tax that businesses pay on all business activities, and this is generally passed on to consumers.
+Hawaii has a progressive income tax and relatively low property taxes.
+High earners will pay the second highest marginal income tax rate in the country, but homeowners also pay the lowest effective property tax rate in the country, on average.
+While Hawaii doesn’t technically have a state sales tax, there is a general excise tax that businesses pay on all business activities and this is generally passed on to consumers.
+Retired?
+Use our Retirement Income Tax Calculator.

 Household Income Dismiss | Location Dismiss | Filing Status |